SanketKolhe2005/internsSanket_INBT020381_iNeuBytes/Task1/README.md

 ## iNeuBytes Artificial Intelligence Internship

-### 📌 Objective
+## 📌 Objective

-The objective of this project is to build a Convolutional Neural Network (CNN) for image classification using the CIFAR-10 dataset.
-Multiple controlled experiments were performed to analyze how different architectural changes such as Dropout and Batch Normalization affect the model's performance.
+The objective of this project is to build and compare multiple Convolutional Neural Network (CNN) models for image classification using the CIFAR-10 dataset.
+Different CNN architectures were evaluated to study the impact of Dropout and Batch Normalization on model performance.

 ---